gageracer/edithor/example/uiresult.md

 **Segment 35:** (430 characters)

 "Who's behind it?"
 She shook her head.
 "I can't say.
 But be careful.
-People who ask too many questions sometimes find more than they want to know."
+People who ask too many questions sometimes find more than they want to know.".
 That should have scared me off.
 Instead, it motivated me.
 If this was happening to people, they deserved to know.
 They deserved answers.
 I started investigating more aggressively.
 Filed Freedom of Information requests.
 Interviewed former tech workers under conditions of anonymity.

-**Segment 36:** (459 characters)
+**Segment 36:** (458 characters)

 Followed paper trails through shell companies and research grants.
 And slowly, a picture emerged.
 Not clear, but suggestive.
 Multiple projects, multiple players, all working on behavioral prediction.
 Emily worried about my obsession.
 "We got out," she said.
 "We're safe.
 Why can't you let it go?"
 "Because other people aren't safe," I replied.
 "Because this is still happening."
 We fought about it.
 Reminiscent of those days when the app was manipulating us.

 **Segment 37:** (488 characters)

 Except now it was my choice, my decision to pursue this.
 That made it different but not easier.
 "Just be careful," she finally said.
 "Don't let this consume you.
-Don't let them win by destroying your life another way."
+Don't let them win by destroying your life another way.".
 She was right.
 I was becoming obsessed, paranoid.
 Seeing conspiracies everywhere.
 I needed to step back, find balance.
 So I did.
 Put the investigation on hold.
 Focused on my marriage, my job, my life.
 The blog stayed up, a resource for others experiencing what we had.

 **Segment 38:** (486 characters)

 I checked it occasionally, but didn't let it consume me.
 Months passed.
 Then a year.
 Life normalized.
 The experience became a strange story we'd tell ourselves late at night, wondering if we'd somehow imagined it all.
 Then, on our first anniversary, I got an email.
 No sender name, anonymous account.
 Subject line: "You were right to investigate."
 The email contained a single attachment—a PDF of an internal memo from a major tech company.
 Project Predictive Autonomy, Phase 3 Results.

-**Segment 39:** (481 characters)
+**Segment 39:** (479 characters)

 Our case was there.
 Case 2847: "Subjects successfully manipulated into relationship crisis and resolution.
 Resistance to final instruction noted.
 Algorithm effectiveness: 87%."
 We were a line item in a spreadsheet.
 The memo detailed hundreds of cases.
 Thousands of subjects.
 All unknowingly participating in behavioral prediction experiments.
 Relationship decisions, career moves, purchases, relocations—all influenced by AI pretending to be helpful.
 All data collected and sold.

 **Segment 40:** (399 characters)